chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ### Creating Custom Policies

-The Chef-managed policies give you a starting-point for permissions.
+The Chef-managed policies give you a starting point for permissions.
 You may want to write more fine-grained policies, tailored to the demands of your organization.
 Defining your own policies must be done from the command line.